lautomator/notetaker/readme.md

 ### CSS and SASS
 Don't edit any `.css` files.
 The CSS files are auto-generated when you run the build script or watch scripts.
 Make all edits to the SASS files in `journal/static/scss/` directory.

+Make you changes, cd into `journal/` and run `npm run build` to build the styles/scripts.
+You can also use `npm run watch` to watch files (see `package.json` for all commands).

 ### Django Commands

-get all of the manage.py commanes:
+Get all of the manage.py commands:
     `python manage.py help`

-start a project:
-    `django-admin startproject <project_name>`

-run the server:
+Run the server:
     `python manage.py runserver`

-create an app:
+Create an app:
     `python manage.py startapp <app_name>`

-after creating or editing models:
+Make migrations:
     `python manage.py makemigrations <app_name>`

     `python manage.py migrate`

-use the shell:
+Use the shell:
     `python manage.py shell`

-admin create a superuser:
+Create a superuser:
     `python manage.py createsuperuser`